Hoan Kiem Lake and Ngoc Son Temple: Things You Should Know

 Hoan Kiem Lake (Vietnamese: Hồ Hoàn Kiếm or Hồ Gươm):

-• Location: Old Quarter of Hanoi
+• Location: Hanoi's Old Quarter

 Hoan Kiem Lake in Hanoi attracts many tourists and locals looking to get away from the noise and frenetic pace of the capital city.
 Peaceful and tranquil, the lake surrounding Ngoc Son Temple, a Buddhist Pagoda sitting in the centre on a small island.